quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #frame-types title="Frame Types"}

 The "Packets" column in {{frame-types}} does not form part of the IANA registry (see {{iana-frames}}).
-This column summarizes the types of packets that each frame type can appear in, indicated as up to four characters indicating:
+This column lists the types of packets that each frame type can appear in, indicated by the following characters:

 I: